nicktouchette/giftr/README.md

 ###Project Three

 Giftr is General Assembly's WDI-ATL cohort 5's third project.
 Giftr is a full-stack application that was developed using Mongo, Express and Node.
-The technical requirements of the assignment included:
+The technical requirements of this team project included:

 * Use Mongo & Express to build an API and a front-end that consumes it
 * Create an API using at least 2 related models, one of which should be a user